WACOM: Clarity and consistency to benefit the SDK end-user

 THE CHALLENGE: OVERHAUL API DOCUMENTATION FOR THE WILL SDK

 Initially, Wacom’s WILL developers wrote the SDK documentation themselves.
-They are gifted developers, but they lacked technical writing [link to 8_L2_Technical Writing] training.
+They are gifted developers, but they lacked technical writing training.
 This led to some issues with their content, such as:

 - The SDK content was originally written in Japanese.
 Subsequent international versions were written by non-native English speakers.
-Read this [link to 10_L2_Translation and Localization] to see how translation makes a big difference.
+Read this to see how translation makes a big difference.

 - Knowledge that was especially important for new users was not identified